exactly-once/Home/content/docs/idempotency-is-not-enough.md

 Put differently, this means that no matter how many times the operation is applied on input `x` the outcome is the same as if the operation was performed only once.

 In order to get some intuition let's figure out what `f` and `x` stand for in practice.
-To cover different flavours of practical architectures let's assume that our system consists of number of endpoints.
-Each endpoint owns distinct piece of state and the only way for the endpoints to communicate is by sending messages.
-Every endpoint processes input messages one by one modifying it's internal state and producing new messages (1).
+To cover different flavours of practical architectures let's assume that our system consists of a number of endpoints.
+Each endpoint owns a distinct piece of state and the only way for the endpoints to communicate is by sending messages.
+Every endpoint processes input messages one by one, modifying it's internal state and producing new messages (1).

 *Diagram*: endpoint with state that processes a message multiple times